-The History of MAT
+The History of Medication Assisted Treatment

-In 2018, the Substance Use Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act (SUPPORT Act) was passed and expanded the ability of doctors and other medical professionals to treat patients with MAT, and that same year the American Medical Association recommended MAT as a groundbreaking approach to treat individuals with opiate use disorder.
+In 2018, the Substance Use Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act (SUPPORT Act) was passed and expanded the ability of doctors and other medical professionals to treat patients with MAT, and that same year the American Medical Association recommended MAT as a groundbreaking approach to treat individuals with opioid use disorder.
 According to the Substance Abuse and Mental Health Services Administration (SAHMSA), today, nearly every state has an opioid treatment program that provides MAT services.

 What Is Medication Assisted Treatment?